Skip Navigation

 Each day, the IESO forecasts the demand for electricity and makes this information available to participants in the market.
 Generators and other energy suppliers send in their offers to provide energy.
 The IESO then matches the offers to supply electricity against the forecasted demand.
 It first accepts the lowest-priced offers and then “stacks” up the higher-priced offers until enough have been accepted to meet customer demands.
 Instructions are issued to power suppliers based on the winning bids, who then provide electricity into the power system for transmission and distribution to customers.
 All suppliers are paid the same Market Clearing Price based on the last offer accepted.
 A new price is set every five minutes depending on the supply and demand in the market.
 The five-minute prices are averaged to determine the Hourly Ontario Energy Price (commonly referred to as the HOEP).

-While long-term projections forecast growth in electricity demand (in Ontario from 2025 and onwards, energy demand will outpace supply), in the short term there has been excess generating capacity in Ontario, which drives down wholesale market prices.
+While long-term projections forecast growth in electricity demand by at least 2% per year (in Ontario from 2025 and onwards, energy demand is projected to outpace supply through 2040), historically there has been excess generating capacity in Ontario, which drives down wholesale market prices.
 For example, in Ontario there has been surplus baseload generation causing “must-run” nuclear and large hydroelectric generators to bid in at prices resulting in negative pricing.
 This downward pressure on wholesale prices did not translate into downward pressure on the total price paid for the electricity commodity as most electricity consumers in Ontario also pay a charge known as the Global Adjustment, which is used to pay for a variety of government programs, such as the guaranteed prices paid to generators under various procurement contracts and for conservation and demand management programs.

 The Global Adjustment rate varies monthly and is determined by a formula imposed by a government regulation.
-It is typically inversely related to the IESO market price of electricity and usually a lower HOEP will result in a higher Global Adjustment rate.
+It is typically inversely related to the IESO market price of electricity whereby a lower HOEP will result in a higher Global Adjustment rate.

 The amount of Global Adjustment paid by residential and small business customers is calculated based on the amount of electricity consumed by the customer each month.
 However, certain large consumers pay based on their average peak demand when the use of system-wide electricity is the highest and not based on their actual consumption.

-Under a program known as the Industrial Conservation Initiative (ICI), the Global Adjustment rate for large consumers — those with an average hourly peak demand greater than five MW, or between 500 kW and five MW for certain industrial and commercial customers — varies individually depending on their energy use during coincident peak hours.
+Under a program known as the Industrial Conservation Initiative (ICI), the Global Adjustment rate for large consumers — those with an average hourly peak demand greater than five MW, or between 500 kW and five MW for certain industrial and commercial customers — varies individually depending on their energy use during the five highest coincident peak hours between the period of May 1 to April 30 of each year.
 For example, if a business that qualifies for the ICI program on average uses 1% of electricity demand during the five highest coincident peaks of the year, its Global Adjustment rate will represent 1% of all Global Adjustment costs.
 Eligible large consumers can reduce their electricity costs by reducing their energy use during times of peak system-wide electricity demand.
-The Ontario government launched a review of the effectiveness of the ICI program in November 2018, and it is possible that the program could be significantly changed or cancelled as a result of that review.

 In addition to the price of the electricity commodity, electricity customers in Ontario pay additional charges for the cost of transmission and distribution to the customers’ location at regulated rates determined by the OEB.